 How easy is it to make Slow Cooker Chickpea Curry?

 This medium heat tomato and yogurt based curry is simply delicious.
-I’m all for a Chicken Tikka Masala or Lamb Bhuna, but I find this dish just as satisfying and full of flavour that I often opt for this instead!
+I’m all for a Slow Cooker Chicken Tikka Masala or Slow Cooker Lamb Rogan Josh, but I find this dish just as satisfying and full of flavour that I often opt for this instead!

 It also helps that it is so easy to make that I can throw this together in about ten minutes in the kitchen.
 There is minimal clean-up to do afterwards too which is great!